danphenderson/danphenderson/README.md

 ----

-I am a recent addition to the GitHub community, and I look forward to contributing to the open source community!
+I am a recent addition to the GitHub community, and I look forward to contributing!

 Programming is one of the most difficult branches of applied mathematics; the poorer mathematicians had better remain pure mathematicians. - *Edsger W. Dijkstra*